 - Lots of open source work by our excellent open source community

-This release contains the a preview of the F# 4.6 language:
+This release contains the F# 4.6 language:

 - ValueOption type and ValueOption module function parity with Option type.